-B. Evidence of having satisfied any special concern(s) previously expressed by the Teacher Preparation Council.
+c.
+Evidence of having satisfied any special concern(s) previously expressed by the Teacher Preparation Council.

-The BEd Faculty will discuss the results of the BEd Admission Interview, and will then make recommendation to the Teacher Preparation Council for acceptance or denial of BEd Full Admission for the candidate.
+Following the BEd Full Admission Interview, BEd Faculty will make recommendation to the Teacher Preparation Council for acceptance or denial of admission for the candidate